By Zahra Hankir and ND*

-There are so many random acts of Islamophobia these days that it’s impossible to keep track.
+There are so many terrorist (or kind-of-terrorist-) attacks out there these days, that it’s hard to keep track.

 She’s Palestinian.
 She’s a refugee.
 She’s gentle, yet she’s fierce and passionate.
 She comes across as being reserved, but she’s known in Lebanon’s Borj el-Barajneh as one of the refugee camp’s most powerful and influential women.